openmobilityfoundation/mobility-data-specification/agency/README.md

 | `phone_dispatch`     | Reservation was made by calling the dispatch operator     |

 ## Fare
-The Fare enum describes a fare for a Trip.
+The Fare object describes a fare for a Trip.
 | Field           | Type                  | Required/Optional | Field Description                                                                       |
 |-----------------|-----------------------|-------------------|-----------------------------------------------------------------------------------------|
 | quoted_cost     | Float                 | Required          | Cost quoted to the customer at the time of booking                                      |